DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 ~~~

 This command will send an AJAX request to the specified URL,
-the response is expected to contain Gantt data in [JSON format](desktop/supported_data_formats.md#json).
+the response is expected to contain Gantt data in the [JSON format](desktop/supported_data_formats.md#json).

-Also, note that we've specified [xml_date](api/gantt_xml_date_config.md) value.
+Also, note that we've specified the [xml_date](api/gantt_xml_date_config.md) value.
-This is how we tell gantt the format of dates data source will use, so the client-side could parse them.
+This is how we tell gantt what format of dates the data source will use, so the client side could parse them.

-Thus, we should add the necessary handler on a backend for such request.
+Thus, we should add a necessary handler for such a request on the backend.
 Open the *src/routes.php* file and add a new [route](https://www.slimframework.com/docs/objects/router.html#how-to-create-routes):

 {{snippet src/routes.php}}